sameershukla/JavaFPLearning/README.md

 <img src="https://axisapplications.com/wp-content/uploads/2019/02/functionalprogramming_icon-300x300.png" width="300">

+# Overview

 The Repository is a compendium of Java-based Functional Programming examples aimed at enhancing your comprehension of the concepts and facilitating your eventual implementation of them.
+Throughout this course, you will gain a solid understanding of Functional programming concepts, starting from the fundamentals and progressing to more advanced topics.
+You will learn how to write Higher Order Functions in Java and how to leverage Function Chaining to produce elegant and efficient code.
+Additionally, you will explore Function Currying, Partial Functions, and Monads.
+One noteworthy aspect of this course is that it includes a variety of practical examples, which will be incredibly beneficial for your learning experience.

+# What you'll learn

+ - Writing Higher Order Functions and Utilizing it Pragmatically
+ - Function Chaining, BiFunction Chaining, Tri Function Chaining, understanding advantages of Tuples, Unit
+ - Function Currying
+ - Monads
+ - Writing Functional Utility Methods, like zip, foldLeft, foldRight

 # Package info

+##### 1. _functional.hof_: Contains Higher Order Function Examples

-##### 1. _functional.basics_: Contains examples of function chaining, the package has example of Function, BiFunction and user-defined TriFunction chaining.
+##### 2. _functional.basics_: Contains examples of function chaining, the package has example of Function, BiFunction and user-defined TriFunction chaining.

-##### 2. _functional.tuple_: A tuple is similar to an array, but unlike an array, it can hold elements of different types, and it has a fixed length.
+##### 3. _functional.tuple_: A tuple is similar to an array, but unlike an array, it can hold elements of different types, and it has a fixed length.
 Tuples are a convenient way to group together related data that doesn't naturally fit into a class or a case class.
 The Tuple is a user-defined class.

-##### _3. functional.currying:_ Contains examples of Currying
+##### 4. functional.currying:_ Contains examples of Currying

 # Fundamentals